 BT can be purchased in spray or powder form.
 It is often found at garden centers or online.
 Follow the directions carefully before using.

-It is an excellent alternative to chemical-based insecticides and is safe for pet owners or children.
+Bt works best on young bagworm larvae in late spring or early summer before the bags become too large.
+It is an excellent alternative to chemical-based insecticides and is safe for pet owners and children.

 5. Predatory Birds